PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 - analytics
 - ai
 - agents
-title: "Introducing ua-tracer: what does a user agent actually do?"
+title: "ua-tracer: what does a user agent actually do?"
 ---

 The work that led to this is a research project that I will soon publish on [aifoc.us](https://aifoc.us), where I am analysing if the presence of a URL in a prompt influences the output based on the latent "knowledge" about that URL in the model.
 While doing this project I needed to test a heap of URLs and see if their data was in the model or not and I hit on a heap of problems.
 The more time I spent in that data, the more I realised I couldn't answer a basic question about a large share of the traffic fetching those URLs: when one of the many agents, indexers, and scrapers loads a page, what does it actually do?
 Download the HTML and stop?
 Parse the CSS?
 Follow the font linked from inside that CSS?
 Can they run the JavaScript, or just fetch the `.js` file and move on?